Housing benefit in 2026: why did it end and what replaced it?

 Tip for article

-Tip: The new state benefit promised a simpler and fairer social support system.
-But in reality, some households are experiencing a dramatic drop in assistance – even though their situation has not changed.
-Who is worse off and why?
+The new state benefit promised a simpler and fairer system of social support.
+In reality, however, some households are experiencing a dramatic drop in assistance – even though their situation has not changed.
+Who is worse off and why is this so?

 How and when to apply for a superdose